 1.2.
 The manufacturer shall make available the defective components or electrical devices to be used to simulate failures.
 When measured over the appropriate test type I cycle, such defective components or devices shall not cause the vehicle emissions to exceed by more than 20 percent the OBD threshold limits set out in paragraph 5.5.1. of general requirements.
 For failures (circuit continuity/circuit rationality/basic monitoring requirement), the emissions may exceed the OBD threshold limits set out in paragraph 5.5.1. of general requirements by more than twenty per cent.

 1.3.
-When the vehicle is tested with the defective component or device fitted, the OBD system shall be approved if the malfunction indicator is activated.
-The system shall also be approved if the malfunction indicator is activated below the OBD threshold limits.
+When the vehicle is tested with the defective component or device fitted, the OBD system shall be certified if the malfunction indicator is activated.
+The system shall also be certified if the malfunction indicator is activated below the OBD threshold limits.

 2. The test procedures in this Annex shall be mandatory for vehicles equipped with an OBD system.
 This obligation concerns compliance with all provisions of this Annex.